Joseph Verbis Lafleur: Purple Heart

-"The President of the United States of America, authorized by Act of Congress July 9, 1918, takes pride in presenting a Bronze Oak Leaf Cluster in lieu of a Second Award of the Distinguished Service Cross (Posthumously) to First Lieutenant (Chaplain) Joseph Verbis LaFleur (ASN: 0-413997), United States Army Air Forces, for extraordinary heroism from 30 December 1941 through 7 September 1944.
+"The President of the United States of America, authorized by Act of Congress of July 1918, takes pride in presenting a Bronze Oak Leaf Cluster in lieu of a Second Award of the Distinguished Service Cross (Posthumously) to First Lieutenant (Chaplain) Joseph Verbis LaFleur (ASN: 0-413997), United States Army Air Forces, for extraordinary heroism from December 30, 1941 through September 7,1944.
 While evading capture aboard the S.S.
 MAYTON, Chaplain LaFleur was instrumental in saving three men who jumped overboard during an attack from a Japanese bomber.
 After the three men were rescued, he then assisted Soldiers into lifeboats until he was the last man on the ship, denying his own chance to escape to Australia.
-As a Prisoner of War after 1 January 1942, Chaplain LaFleur constructed a chapel at the prison camp to minister to men of all faiths.
+As a Prisoner of War after January 1, 1942, Chaplain LaFleur constructed a chapel at the prison camp to minister to men of all faiths.
 He continuously advocated for food and medicine for the prisoners often intervening on their behalf, resulting in beatings at the hands of his captors.
 Later, while aboard the "hell ship" SHINYO MARU bound for Japan, he organized distribution of the meager rations allotted to approximately 400 prisoners and was observed giving his rations to others.
-On 7 September 1944, the submarine U.S.S.
+On September 7, 1944, the submarine U.S.S.
 PADDLE, believing the ship was transporting Japanese Soldiers, sank the SHINYO MARU.
 Chaplain LaFleur was last seen aiding prisoners to escape in spite of Japanese guards firing small arms weapons and throwing hand grenades into the ship's hold.
 Chaplain LaFleur's personal valor and self-sacrifice in the face of grave danger are in keeping with the highest traditions of military service and reflect great credit upon himself and the Army of the United States."